stevenknown/xoc/com/README.txt

   the 0-1 integer programming solver, and the mixed integer programming solver.

-It is well implemented and able to build whole compiler, or anyother complex project.
+It is well implemented and able to build whole compiler, or anyother project.